Andreansx/Networking-lab/README.md

 The main Server in my lab is a Dell PowerEdge R710.
 It's running Proxmox VE and it's equipped with 1x 10GbE SFP+ NIC, and another 2x 10GbE RJ45 NIC.
 The dual-port card acts like a "dumb" switch, providing access to VLAN 30 for end devices.
 The SFP+ NIC is the main network connection for this server.
-It's connected to `sfp-sfpplus2` interface on the CRS326, and it carries tagged traffic for VLANs 20, 30, 40 and 50.
+It's connected to `sfp-sfpplus2` interface on the CRS326, and it carries tagged traffic for VLAN 20 for PVE management and also Tagged traffic for VLANs 30, 40 and 50.

 ## VLAN & IP Schema